The Literal-Nonliteral Distinction in Classical Indian Philosophy

 - Staal, Frits, 1969, “Sanskrit Philosophy of Language,” in Murray B. Emeneau and Charles A. Fergusson (eds), Linguistics in South Asia (Current Trends in Linguistics, Volume 5, Thomas A. Sebeok (series ed.)), The Hague: Mouton.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 Other Internet Resources

-The author wishes to thank Ben Blumson, Josh Dever, Jeremy Henkel, and Ethan Mills for their helpful comments on drafts of this article.
+The author wishes to thank Ben Blumson, Josh Dever, Jeremy Henkel, Ethan Mills, and Timothy Lubin for their helpful comments on drafts of this article.